 In today’s world, we often battle many stressors.

-If you carry all the things you have to worry about, your mind never gets a break.
+If you carry everything you must worry about, your mind never gets a break.
 You will feel completely burned out, feeling down, and stressed to the point of panic attacks or requiring medication.

 Constant worrying robs you of any joy or relaxation.
 For example, you are stressed about a work deadline and a disagreement with your spouse.
-You might also be having some tension with a coworker and the company party you attend tonight.
+You might also be tense with a coworker and the company party you attend tonight.

 Continued Stress Leads To: